 How Recovery Treatment Substance Abuse Can Help

 Depending on the severity of the alcohol use disorder, a detox procedure may be needed before treatment can begin.
-Particularly for severe alcoholics, detox without medical assistance can be dangerous, or even fatal.
+Particularly for severe alcoholism, detox without medical assistance can be dangerous, or even fatal.
 Consequences of withdrawing from alcohol can vary from moderate to very serious, including:

 - Dilated pupils

 Recovery Treatment Substance Abuse offers a safe, controlled setting to detox from alcohol, and is supervised by a clinical staff in Savannah GA.
 Rehab for alcohol use disorders following detox is paramount, given that detox only severs the physiological dependence on the substance.
 Alcohol rehab treatment, or rehab, is the one true way to actually achieve recovery.